-New Hampshire Lakes Lay Monitoring Program (LLMP).
-The volunteer monitors involved in the multi-site monitoring effort are highlighted in Table 1 while Tony Carita coordinated the volunteer monitoring activities on Lake Winnisquam and acted as liaison to the Freshwater Biology Group (FBG).
+Monitoring Program (LLMP).
+The volunteer monitors involved in the water quality monitoring effort are highlighted in Table 1 while Tony Carita again coordinated the volunteer monitoring activities on Lake Winnisquam and acted as liaison to the Freshwater Biology Group (FBG).
 The Freshwater Biology Group congratulates the volunteer monitors on the quality of their work, and the time and effort put forth.
-We invite other interested residents to join the Lake Winnisquam water quality monitoring effort in 1998 and expand upon the current data base.
-Funding for the volunteer monitoring program was provided by local residents around Lake Winnisquam.
+We invite other interested residents to join the Lake Winnisquam water quality monitoring effort in 2001 and expand upon the current database.
+Funding for the water quality monitoring program was provided by the Lake Winnisquam Drive Association.